UdhayanithiM/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# Uploading sensor data in Thing Speak cloud

 # AIM:
-To monitor the temperature sensor data in the Thing speak using an ESP32 controller.
+To monitor the distance of the obstacle using an Ultrasonic sensor and uploading the data in the Thing speak using an ESP32 controller.

 # Apparatus required:
 ESP32 Controller  </br>
-Temperature Sensor </br>
+HC-SR04 Ultrasonic sensor module </br>
 Power supply </br>
 Connecting wires </br>
 Bread board </br>